 Surgery to Correct Astigmatism

 If you have a severe case of astigmatism, surgery remains your best choice to correct your vision.
 LASIK laser eye surgery reshapes your cornea so you can see more clearly and focus well.
 The Campus Eye group LASIK doctors first numb your eye with drops.
-Then they use a tiny tool to surgically reshape the central layers of the inner layers of your eye.
 Healing occurs rapidly after this surgery, and the recovery period takes about 24 hours.

 LASIK surgery isn’t right for everyone with astigmatism.
 You need to be 18 years or older and have good eye health for the procedure, with no scars or infections.
 You’ll also need to stop wearing contacts for a few weeks before surgery.
 Patients receiving LASIK surgery also need to be willing to attend routine follow up treatments after the surgery is completed.